 The library learning commons staff supports these goals by:

 - Collaborating on the design and teaching of research lessons and units;

 - Helping students find appealing reading materials and useful information during and outside of class time;

-- Managing the library learning common’s collection of thousands of items, including books, newspapers, magazines, videos, government documents, digital recordings and items in a variety of other media;
+- Managing the library learning common’s collection of thousands of print and digital items, including books, newspapers, magazines, videos, government documents, digital recordings and items in a variety of other media;

 - Coordinating access to information through online services available anywhere, anytime.